KCCG/seave/README.md

 * SQL files required to set up the Seave database schema and scripts to import data from annotation sources into the Seave MySQL annotation databases: https://github.com/KCCG/seave-databases-annotations
 * Seave documentation: https://github.com/KCCG/seave-documentation

+# Seave annotations
+Seave relies on many databases and prediction scores to annotate variants with pathogenicity and allele frequency information.
+These generously make their data free for research use.
+If you use any of these annotations to prioritise variants, we ask that you cite the relevant source in your publications.

+You can find descriptions and versions of all annotations used by your Seave installation on the Data Sources page, accessible from the top menu.

 # Licence
 Please consult LICENCE.txt for Seave licensing information.
 Seave is licensed for research and training purposes only, all commercial usage is forbidden.
 Please contact [Mark Cowley](mailto:m.cowley@garvan.org.au) and [Velimir Gayevskiy](mailto:v.gayevskiy@garvan.org.au) with any commercial enquiries.